 Risk: You need to bring food and survival supplies

 Feel like getting away from civilization?
 Then this is the highway for you.
 Few roads in the world offer the degree of isolation as The James W. Dalton Highway.
 Make sure you pack plenty of supplies because there are only three villages along this road through the wilderness.
 Linking Fairbanks and oil fields to the north, huge trucks are its main traffic.
 Giving them right of way is one of the road rules; the other is taking survival supplies and knowing how to use them.

 Guoliang Tunnel Road

-Why it's weird: a mere 4m wide through various tunnels
+Why it's weird: a mere 13 feet wide through various tunnels

-Probably one the most famous tunnels in the world, the 1.2km long, 4m wide Guoliang Tunnel Road requires monk-like focus to drive.
+Probably one the most famous tunnels in the world, the three-quarter-mile-long, 13-foot-wide Guoliang Tunnel Road requires monk-like focus to drive.
 Even one mistake, locals say, means big trouble in little China.

 Tianmen Mountain Road

 Risk: Did you see the picture?